-- 1. The Call Agent asks the first gateway to "create a connection" on an endpoint.
+1. The Media gateway controller/Call Agent asks the first gateway to "create a connection" on an endpoint.
 The gateway allocates resources to that connection, and responds to the command by providing a "session description" (referred to as its LocalConnectionDescriptor).
-The session description contains the information necessary for another party to send packets toward the newly created connection. - 2.
-The Call Agent then asks the second gateway to "create a connection" on an endpoint.
+The session description contains the information necessary for another party to send packets toward the newly created connection.

+- 2. The Media gateway controller/Call Agent then asks the second gateway to "create a connection" on an endpoint.
 The command carries the "session description" provided by the first gateway (now referred to as the RemoteConnectionDescriptor).
 The gateway allocates resources to that connection, and responds to the command by providing its own "session description" (LocalConnectionDescriptor). - 3.
-The Call Agent uses a "modify connection" command to provide this second "session description" (now referred to as the RemoteConnectionDescriptor) to the first endpoint.
+The Media gateway controller/Call Agent uses a "modify connection" command to provide this second "session description" (now referred to as the RemoteConnectionDescriptor) to the first endpoint.
 Once this is done, communication can proceed in both directions.

-When the Call Agent issues a Create or Modify Connection command, there are thus three parameters that determine the media supported by that connection:
+When the Media gateway controller/Call Agent issues a Create or Modify Connection command, there are thus three parameters that determine the media supported by that connection:

-- LocalConnectionOptions: Supplied by the Call Agent to control the media parameters used by the gateway for the connection.
-When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - RemoteConnectionDescriptor: Supplied by the Call Agent to convey the media parameters supported by the other side of the connection.
-When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - LocalConnectionDescriptor: Supplied by the gateway to the Call Agent to convey the media parameters it supports for the connection.
+- LocalConnectionOptions: Supplied by the Media gateway controller/Call Agent to control the media parameters used by the gateway for the connection.
+When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - RemoteConnectionDescriptor: Supplied by the Media gateway controller/Call Agent to convey the media parameters supported by the other side of the connection.
+When supplied, the gateway must conform to these media parameters until either the connection is deleted, or a ModifyConnection command is received. - LocalConnectionDescriptor: Supplied by the gateway to the Media gateway controller/Call Agent to convey the media parameters it supports for the connection.
 When supplied, the gateway must honor the media parameters until either the connection is deleted, or the gateway issues a new LocalConnectionDescriptor.
-In addition to the media parameters assigned to the connection, the gateway can also advertise additional supported capabilities in the LocalConnectionDecriptor.
-Note that such capabilities MUST be provided outside the "m=" line in the SDP.
+In addition to the media parameters assigned to the connection, the gateway can also advertise additional supported capabilities in the LocalConnectionDescriptor.
+Note that such capabilities MUST be provided outside m = line in the SDP.
 The gateway is free to advertise all of its supported capabilities independent of the LCO or RCD parameters received from the Call Agent, and independent of the media parameters associated with the connection.

-Codec and packetization period selection must only be performed, as described in this section, if either:
+Codec and packetization period selection MUST only be performed, as described in this section, if either: